-Since no women should have to choose between her child or receiving help for her addiction, the YWCA’s program allows women to remain with their children while in recovery.
+Since no women should have to choose between her child or receiving help for her addiction, YWCA’s program allows women to remain with their children (ages 12 and under) while in recovery.

-Each year, the program provides housing and intensive support services to nearly 80 women and their children.
+Each year, the program provides housing and treatment services to nearly 80 women.

-In a safe, supportive, and structured environment, women maintain sobriety and achieve a healthy lifestyle free from chemical dependency.
+In a safe, supportive, and structured environment, women maintain sobriety and achieve a healthy lifestyle free from addiction.

-- Licensed by the NYS Office of Alcohol and Substance Abuse; staff are credentialed alcohol and substance abuse counselors
+- Licensed by the NYS Office of Addiction Services and Supports (OASAS)

-- 29 furnished apartments available for women over the age of 18 including women with children
+- 29 furnished apartments available for women over the age of 18, including women with children ages 12 and under

-- Experienced, trained staff help women overcome the effects of domestic violence and other trauma
+- Experienced, trained staff help women overcome the effects of addiction, domestic violence and other trauma

-- Social activities such as holiday parties provide women with the opportunity to form supportive friendships, addressing the isolation that often accompanies chemical dependency
+- Social activities such as holiday parties provide women the opportunity to form supportive friendships, addressing the isolation that often accompanies addiction

 - On site drop-in child care available

-- Program offers both individual and group counseling and weekly skill-building workshops and referrals to community resources such as health care and vocational training
+- Program offers both individual and group counseling and referrals to community resources such as health care and vocational training

 - Pregnant women receive priority admission